phantomjinx/evotempus/README.md

 ### Developing

-Both parts of the application can be executed independantly in development mode, using `yarn` and `gulp`.
+Both parts of the application can be executed independantly in development mode, using `yarn` (app) and `npm` (backend).

 ```
-$ cd backend && gulp
+$ cd backend && npm dev:start
-# Use gulp import to seed a new mongo database with the data
+# Use `npm dev:import` to seed a new mongo database with the data

 $ cd app && yarn start
 ```